edmundhung/workaholic-site-template/content/plugins.md

 }
 ```

 The `setupQuery` function is much simpler compared to `setupBuild`.
-The QueryEnhancer is just an object describing the namespace it should be registered on with a corresponding handler.
+The QueryEnhancer is an object describing the namespace it should be registered on with a corresponding handler.

-## Plugin ideas
+## Further plugin ideas

 To give you more ideas on what you can achieve with the plugin system, here is a list of plugins that could be built: